 - 1. It is treated as a Small Business Corporation with the Internal Revenue Service (IRS). - 2.
 It has no more than one hundred (100) shareholders.
 Members of a family (and their estates) can be treated as one shareholder for this requirement.
-All other persons are treated as separate shareholders. - It must be a corporation organized or created under the laws of the United States, a state, or territory or it is a similar association taxed as a corporation. - Its shareholders are individuals, estates and certain trusts described in IRC 1361. - 5.
+All other persons are treated as separate shareholders. - It must be a corporation organized or created under the laws of the United States, a state, or territory, or it is a similar association taxed as a corporation. - 4.
+Its shareholders are individuals, estates and certain trusts described in IRC 1361.
+A shareholder cannot be a Corporation, LLC, or Partnership. - 5.
 It has no nonresident alien shareholders. - 6.
 It has only one class of stock. - 7.
-It is not an ineligible corporation as defined in IRC 1361. - Banks may elect S Corp status even though the bank stock is owned by an individual's IRA rather than the individual.
+It is not an ineligible corporation as defined in IRC 1361. - 8.
+Banks may elect S Corp status even though the bank stock is owned by an individual's IRA rather than the individual.